Donate to protect out climate

 • and sustainable agriculture

 Our projects therefore promote climate-friendly strategies and technologies to help people and nature at the same time.
-From solar-powered drinking water wells to sustainable agriculture and recycling measures – the interweaving of climate protection and development cooperation always plays an important role.
+From solar-powered drinking water wells to sustainable agriculture and recycling measures - the interlinking of climate protection and development cooperation always plays an important role.

 In our projects, we involve the local population in all processes and support them in adapting to changing climate conditions and using their resources efficiently.